 Portions of Mission Viejo are exposed to a variety of environmental conditions that may constrain the development of lower-priced residential units.
 Although these constraints are primarily physical and hazard-related, they are also related to the conservation of the City's natural resources.
-To meet the City's RHNA of 2,217 units, the City has identified various sites within its boundary that are most suitable for new or increased residential development.
+To meet the City's

+RHNA of 2,217 units, the City has identified various sites within its boundary that are most suitable for new or increased residential development.
 Most of these sites are infill locations within existing developed areas, although undeveloped Site 3 is also included.
-While very few of the sites identified in the land inventory (Appendix C) have environmental constraints, Site 3, the City-owned land, does have environmental constraints, and when fully mitigated and combined with the development potential of the unconstrained land, would not preclude the assumed level of development.
+While very few of the sites identified in the land inventory (Appendix C) have environmental constraints, Site 3, the City-owned land, does have environmental constraints, such as steep slopes or geotechnical issues.
+However, feasible methods exist to address such constraints, and when fully mitigated and combined with the development potential of the unconstrained land, would not preclude the assumed level of development.
 To confirm this assumption, the City engaged consultants to perform preliminary geotechnical, environmental, and grading analyses of Site 3.
 This analysis has concluded that no significant geotechnical concerns are expected, including stability issues.
 Any proposed development would occur at a pad elevation well above the Trabuco Creek floodplain, so there is no flood risk.
 The limits of grading would be outside the sensitive riparian area; and although some quality habitat would be disturbed, it could be readily mitigated through standard offsite habitat establishment and/or restoration.
 In conclusion, none of the sites identified in the Sites Inventory, including Site 3, have significant environmental constraints that impede their development.
 Following is a more detailed discussion of these environmental constraints and hazards that affect, in varying degrees, existing and future residential developments.